 - IHOP: menu for people 55+ at select locations

 - Norms: 20% off from 12pm – 10pm

 - Outback Steakhouse – 10% off w/ AARP card

-- Piccadilly: (Mon – Sat, 2pm – 5pm) seniors (55+) receive 10% discount off their meal purchase with a “Prime Time for Seniors” card (available for free at local Piccadilly Restaurants)
+- Piccadilly: (Mon-Sat, 2 pm – 5 pm) seniors (55+) receive a 10% discount off their meal purchase with a “Prime Time for Seniors” card (available for free at local Piccadilly Restaurants)

 - Perkins Restaurants: Fifty-Five Plus menu Offers special deals (55+) plus occasional Seniors Day coupons sent via email good for 20% off

-- Ryan’s: restaurants offer senior discounts but varies by location (contact local store for details)
+- Ryan’s: restaurants offer senior discounts but vary by location (contact local store for details)

-- The Old Spaghetti Factory: Spaghetti Factory “Senior Menu” 3 course meal with a smaller portioned entrée served with fresh baked bread, soup or salad, and spumoni or vanilla ice cream
+- The Old Spaghetti Factory: Spaghetti Factory “Senior Menu” 3-course meal with a smaller portioned entrée served with freshly baked bread, soup or salad, and spumoni or vanilla ice cream

 Shopping Senior Discounts